Royal-Navy/design-system/packages/docs-site/src/library/pages/components/sidebar.md

 ### States
 <SidebarStates />

-The sidebar has two states - collapsed and expanded.
+The sidebar has two states - `collapsed` and `expanded`.
 By default, the sidebar is collapsed to the left of the screen.
 Hovering on any of the App Nav link icons will expand the sidebar to show the associated labels.

 ### Hierarchy & Placement
 As the Sidebar is a top-level component, only one should be used per application.
 It is fixed to the left-hand edge of the application.